 New facility will produce the Norton Atlas models

-So it’s no surprise that Norton under Mr Russell’s stewardship will continue with the plan to bring the Atlas range to production 2021/22.
+It’s no surprise then that Norton under Mr Russell’s stewardship will continue with the plan to bring the Atlas range to production 2021/22.
 However, he agrees that there’s still a considerable amount of development to undertake before that’s a reality.

 The Atlas range will be powered by a 650cc parallel-twin.
-Weight of the bike is said to be 178kg dry, with a claimed power output of 84bhp @11,000rpm and 47lbft (64Nm) of torque [RPM not specified].
+When dry, the weight of the bike is said to be 178kg, with a claimed power output of 84bhp @11,000rpm and 47lbft (64Nm) of torque [RPM not specified].

 And of course, those specifications could change by the time the production-ready version of the bike is unveiled.